top of page

 LONG BIO

-As a composer, Ford studied composition with Nirmali Fenn, Reiko Füting, Todd Reynolds, and Fred Cohen.
-He worked as studio manager and assistant in MSM’s Contemporary Performance Program coordinating electronics for contemporary recitals.
-His music has been performed at Oh My Ears!
-Festival in Phoenix, Arizona, Mise-en’s Bushwick Open Studios, the Concept Lab series, Cortona Sessions, and at ClarinetFests in Reno and Denver.
-He released Iris, an EP co-composed Erich Barganier as Shutterspeed Duo in February 2021.
+As a composer, Ford studied composition with Nirmali Fenn, Reiko Füting, Todd Reynolds, Margaret Schedel, and Fred Cohen.
+He worked as studio manager and assistant in MSM’s Contemporary Performance Program, coordinating electronics for contemporary recitals.
+His music has been performed at the Oh My Ears!
+Festival in Phoenix, Arizona, Mise-en’s Bushwick Open Studios, the Concept Lab series, the Cortona Sessions, and at ClarinetFests in Dublin, Reno, and Denver.

 bottom of page